 Cambridge Sensotec Ltd specialises in the design and manufacture of gas analysis instruments under the brand name Rapidox.
 Based in the UK, the company has an established worldwide distribution network and ISO 9001 accreditation.

-Cambridge Sensotec offers a range of high-quality SF6 gas analysis instruments and accessories.
+Cambridge Sensotec offers a range of high-quality SF6 gas analysis instruments, test equipment and accessories.

 Contact us to discuss your SF6 requirement

 Electrical arcs are a discharge of light and heat and can be caused within high voltage electrical power systems when conductive channels facilitate their formation.

 SF6 is an extremely chemically stable, non-flammable and highly electronegative greenhouse gas with excellent dielectric properties.
 It is commonly used within high voltage electrical equipment as an electrical insulator, arc quenching and cooling medium.

 Regular SF6 gas analysis as part of a maintenance schedule is essential in order to protect personnel and equipment.
 Early identification of decomposition products and moisture within the SF6 gas will avoid unnecessary shutdowns, outages and failures, in addition to reducing maintenance expenditures.

 Typical applications include:

 - Controlling SF6 quality in gas insulated high voltage switches, bus bars, circuit breakers and transformers